 Disagreements Can Help a Healthy Relationship to Thrive

 No one is perfect.
-Everyone is selfish sometimes.
-It’s how you clean-it-up that matters most.
+Everyone is selfish at times.
+But, it’s how you clean-it-up that matters the most.

 There’s a reason they say “life is not a fairy tale.”
 Star-crossed lovers are those whose relationship is thwarted by outside forces.
 In fairy tales and fantasy films, the majority of lovers are star-crossed lovers – and it is some nefarious antagonist who keeps them apart.
 In real life, the opposite is usually true.